-Facts, Curiosities and Interesting Things about Scottish Rite Temple
+Things you didn’t know about the Scottish Rite Temple

 Candlelight concerts at Scottish Rite Temple

 If you’re looking for a reason to visit this historic Miami landmark, then there’s no better excuse than to attend an unforgettable Candlelight concert.
 This season, fans of music icons including Radiohead, Metallica, Taylor Swift and Luis Miguel can look forward to tributes to these legendary icons inside the magnificent Scottish Rite Temple.
-What’s more, the works of classical music composers such as Tchaikovsky as well as neo-soul and hip-hop stars including Frank Ocean, Jill Scott and The Weeknd are all set to receive their own Candlelight tributes, too.
+What’s more, the works of classical music composers such as Tchaikovsky as well as neo-soul and pop including Adele, Coldplay, and Bruno Mars are all set to receive their own Candlelight tributes, too.

 What else can you do at Scottish Rite Temple?